MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-planning-supplies-manually.md

      Sales order **2008** is for ten loudspeakers, item **LS-120**, ordered by John Haddock Insurance Co.

-     The item's defined replenishment system and default vendor will display.
+     The item's defined replenishment system and default supplier will display.

     > [!NOTE]
     >  At the bottom of the page, there are four information fields.
 In the **Earliest Date Available** field, the ten pieces that are needed will be available, on an inbound supply order, nine days later than the current due date.
 If this is too late for the customer, the **Available for Transfer** field shows 13 pieces of the item at another location.
 You will want to plan for this stock.